blain1995/100DaysOfCode/logs/days21to30.md

 I enjoyed today, made me realise there are definitely times in the past where I should've maybe been using a list/dictionary comprehension instead of a for loop.
 I like how they make the code more concise and readable.

 Excited to learn about tkinter tomorrow :)

+## Day 22: 22nd March 2021

+### Today's progress

+Today I have been learning about Tkinter, and have been playing around with some basic gui programs.

+I made my own [miles to km converter]((https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days21to30/day22/day22_miles_to_km.py) it's quite basic but I'm happy that I can do stuff like this now!
+Excited to build more programs which utilise gui's in the future.

+### Thoughts:

+Found today fairly straight forward, although this was definitely a bit of a step up from the turtle programs I have been making.
+Excited for more of this tomorrow :)